GMOD/jbrowse-components/packages/website/docs/developer_pluggable_elements.md

 - Control what drawer widget pops up on feature click
 - Add extra menu items to the track menu
-- Create subtracks (See AlignmentsTrack)
+- Create subtracks (See `AlignmentsTrack`)
 - Choose "static-blocks" rendering styles, which keeps contents stable while the user scrolls, or "dynamic-blocks" that update on each scroll

-Example tracks: in @gmod/jbrowse-plugin-alignments, we have multiple track types
+Example tracks: the `@gmod/jbrowse-plugin-alignments` exports multiple track types

-- SNPCoverageTrack - this track type actually derives from the WiggleTrack type
+- `SNPCoverageTrack` - this track type actually derives from the WiggleTrack type
-- PileupTrack - a track type that draws alignment pileup results
+- `PileupTrack` - a track type that draws alignment pileup results
-- AlignmentsTrack - this is a "combination track", that contains a SNPCoverageTrack and PileupTrack as "subtracks"
+- `AlignmentsTrack` - combines `SNPCoverageTrack` and `PileupTrack` as "subtracks"

 ### Drawer widgets